nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 ## Using the @ai Tokens to Reword Commit Messages

-You can use `@ai` as a placeholder token in your commit messages to mix user generated and AI generated commenting.
+You can use `@ai` as a placeholder token in your commit messages to mix user-generated and AI-generated commenting.
 SmartGit will reword the `@ai` token with an AI generated commit message, similar to the message generated when clicking on the **AI** button.
 This is useful if you need to provide context which is external to the changes made in the repository, such as a bug tracking ID.